 Medical malpractice is negligence committed by a professional health care provider – a doctor, nurse, dentist, technician, hospital, or hospital worker – whose performance of duties departs from a standard of practice of those with similar training and experience, resulting in harm to a patient or patients.

 Doctors and other health-care providers must follow certain standards when caring for patients.
 While a simple mistake is not enough to constitute negligence, a death or injury caused by the failure to provide reasonably appropriate or common standards of care or the failure to diagnose an easily detectable illness may be malpractice.
+If you are not sure what might be considered as medical malpractice, talk with a Massachusetts medical malpractice lawyer.
+The Peabody, MA medical malpractice attorney at our office can be reached at (800) 262-9200.

 - What Actually Is Medical Malpractice?